Intersection of roads

 • Short-term interest rates are directly impacted by the Federal Reserve.
 As the Fed’s primary tool for influencing interest rates and the economy, the federal funds target range directly drives other short-term market rates such as prime and SOFR.

 • Medium- and long-term interest rates—such as yields on Treasury notes and bonds, interest rate swaps and corporate bonds—can be influenced by the Fed but ultimately depend on the market’s long-term expectations of inflation and the direction of the economy.
-From day-to-day, supply and demand can also drive these rates.
-Because the collective view of the market is outside of anyone’s control and can be can be driven by many factors, long term rates are more difficult to forecast and particularly in the current market environment, can exhibit considerable volatility.
+From day to day, supply and demand can also drive these rates.
+Because the collective view of the market is outside of anyone’s control and can be driven by many factors, long-term rates are more difficult to forecast and—particularly in the current market environment—can exhibit considerable volatility.

 What future interest rates could mean for commercial real estate